 - Lowers network latency between GCE and MySQL Cluster

-What is your experince?
-How do you run your relational data in the (Google) Cloud?
+What is your experience?
+How do you run your relational databases in the (Google) Cloud?

 As reminded in the comment, meanwhile (Since 2016?) there is a second generation of Google Cloud SQL, that is much much faster and flexible!
 Also Cloud SQL instances can be placed near to your GCE Virtual machines.
 That reduces network latency.
 With that Google has improved and Cloud SQL becomes very competitive!
 In my new tests I saw a minimum of difference yet.

 Due to a fact that packages still need to travel over network some queries need